emilyjimenez/BandTracker-Project/README.md

 ## Description

 _Web app designed to store band and music venue information.
-A user can add bands/venues, and connect bands that have played at a venue, and venues that have had bands perform._
+A user can add bands/venues, and connect bands that have played at a venue, and venues that have had bands perform.
+This app demonstrates how to work with a many-to-many relationship common in many databases._